The State of Communication and Privacy Law in Panama (2020)

 Panama’s data protection law was approved in 2019 and will come into force in March 2021.See more

 The country’s data protection law, in force as of March 2021, appointed as its oversight body the existing National Authority for Transparency and Access to Information (Autoridad Nacional de Transparencia y Acceso a la Información - ANTAI).See more

 Does the data protection law apply to law enforcement activities?

 The data protection law does not apply to the processing of personal data for national security purposes or for the prevention, investigation, detection, or prosecution of criminal offenses or execution of criminal penalties.See more

 What are the criteria, if any, for the transfer of personal data to third countries under their data protection law?

-The transfer of personal data that are confidential, sensitive, or restricted in any way is allowed when the company responsible for storing or processing such data, and/or the destination country, have standards of protection comparable to those set in Panama’s data protection law.
+Article 33 of the data protection law sets out the general conditions for a data transfer to be lawful.
+Additionally, article 5 lays down that the transfer of personal data that are confidential, sensitive, or restricted in any way is allowed when the company responsible for storing or processing such data, and/or the destination country, have standards of protection comparable to those set in the data protection law.
 It is also allowed if the entity transferring the data takes all the necessary steps to protect them.
-Still, the law sets some exceptions to these requirements.SEE MORE
+Still, the law sets some exceptions to these requirements.See more

 Panama’s Constitution states that private communications are inviolable and cannot be intercepted or recorded without an order by a judicial authority.
 Failing to comply with this provision prevents the use of the results as evidence and may also incur criminal responsibilities.